MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 # Natours + MongoDB

 This README includes how to run MongoDB Shell & MongoDB Server for a local database connection.
+Local database connections are easier to use when developing, but once an application is production ready you should probably switch over to using MongoDB Atlas (or equivalent) instead.

 I use Git Bash for my terminal, so if you use another one some commands may differ.